Sexual abuse in the American film industry: Kevin Spacey case

-On October 30, 2017, actor Anthony Rapp stated that in 1986, when he was 14, he had been sexually assaulted by actor Kevin Spacey, then 24, during a party held at Spacey's home.
+On October 30, 2017, actor Anthony Rapp stated that in 1986, when he was 14, he had been sexually assaulted by actor Kevin Spacey, then 26, during a party held at Spacey's home.
 According to the statement, Rapp claimed that he was in Spacey's bedroom watching TV during the party when an intoxicated Spacey walked in and laid on top of him.

 In response to these allegations, Spacey released a statement on Twitter saying that he did not remember the incident, and apologized to Rapp for "deeply inappropriate drunken behavior" if he had done what Rapp had accused him of.
 In the same statement, Spacey came out as gay.
-This intensified public condemnation of Spacey, with several members of the LGBT community in Hollywood accusing Spacey of coming out as a distraction from Rapp's accusation, as well as using drunkenness as an excuse for sexual misconduct and suggesting a connection between homosexuality and pedophilia.
+This intensified public condemnation of Spacey, with several members of the LGBT community in Hollywood such as George Takei and Billy Eichner accusing Spacey of coming out as a distraction from Rapp's accusation, as well as using drunkenness as an excuse for sexual misconduct and suggesting a connection between homosexuality and pedophilia.

-Within days, 15 other people came forward with accusations that Spacey had sexually harassed and assaulted them.
+Within days, 15 other people came forward with accusations that Spacey had sexually harassed or assaulted them.
 Technical staff from the Netflix television series House of Cards, in which Spacey starred, declared that the actor frequently harassed men during filming.
 He was also accused of sexually harassing young men at the Old Vic, where he worked as artistic director from 2003 to 2015, with one alleged victim stating, "It seems that it only took being a male under 30 to make Mr. Spacey feel free to touch us."

 After the accusations, Spacey announced his admission to the Meadows clinic in Arizona to undergo treatment for sex addiction.
 Netflix broke commercial ties with the actor, leading them to cancel the proposed Gore Vidal biopic Gore, which would have starred Spacey, and his participation in the forthcoming film All the Money in the World (2017) was eliminated, with actor Christopher Plummer enlisted to replace Spacey and re-shoot the scenes with Spacey's character, J. Paul Getty.
 House of Cards later announced that its following sixth season would be the series' last, and that it would be filmed without Spacey.
+Taxi Driver (1976) writer Paul Schrader originally planned to do a Frank Sinatra biopic starring Spacey, but no studios accepted to do the film with Spacey cast despite his acquittal, resulting in the project being dropped.